Social Work

 MSW Program Curriculum

-Overview of the Curriculum: The MSW Program prepares professional social workers to engage in advanced generalist practice across multiple systems, to provide leadership for organizational practice and community change, and to promote social, economic, and environmental justice.
+Overview of the Curriculum: The MSW Program prepares professional social workers to engage in advanced generalist practice across multiple systems, to provide leadership for organizational practice and community change, and to promote social, racial, economic, and environmental justice.
 The curriculum consists of generalist and specialized practice curriculum for a comprehensive advanced generalist social work education.
 The SSW MSW Program curriculum does not require a comprehensive exam.
-The EWU graduate courses have the 500- and 600-level course numbers.
-Undergraduate courses are not typically counted towards a graduate degree.
+The EWU graduate courses have the 500- and 600-level course numbers with allowance for one 400 level course.

-The generalist curriculum focuses on social work practice, social welfare policy, and theories of human behavior in the social environment in a sequence of core courses.
-Courses include SOWK 532, SOWK 533, and SOWK 540.
-SOWK 541 develops knowledge of diverse populations with whom and on behalf of whom, social workers practice.
-The course also explores practice principles for working in an increasingly diverse society.
-SOWK 553 and SOWK 550 continue the development of practice knowledge and skills.
-The generalist curriculum prepares students for practice with systems of different sizes through the courses of SOWK 531 and SOWK 530.
+The generalist curriculum focuses on social work practice, social welfare policy, and theories of human behavior in the social environment, knowledge of anti-racisist, anti-oppresive frameworks, and skill development working with diverse communities, individuals, groups, and families in a sequence of core courses.
+Courses include SOWK 530, SOWK 531, SOWK 532, SOWK 533, and SOWK 540.
 Students learn to critically evaluate and use research in their practice in the course SOWK 525.

 The specialized curriculum prepares students for advanced generalist practice with systems of all sizes (individual, family, groups, communities, and organizations).
 Students develop leadership skills working with clients and communities to advance social justice, particularly for socially excluded, at-risk, or marginalized populations.
-Courses such as SOWK 602 and SOWK 603 present theoretical models and specific skills in engagement, assessment, and intervention with individuals, families, groups, organizations, and communities.
+Courses such as SOWK 553, SOWK 602 and SOWK 603 present theoretical models and specific skills in engagement, assessment, and intervention with individuals, families, groups, organizations, and communities.
 SOWK 568 examines the political context for decisions that affect the lives of clients.
 SOWK 526 covers advanced research and evaluation methodologies.
+SOWK 605 is an opportunity for students to share their competencies through an impact project.

 The practicum experience and its accompanying integrative seminar, run concurrently with the coursework.
 To complete the course of study beyond the core curriculum, the practicum experience, and practicum seminar, students are expected to take a total of 16 elective credits in the standard MSW Program and 12 elective credits in the advanced standing MSW Program.
 The course of study associated with the program option designates when electives can be taken during the academic year or over the summer term.
 The majority of the SSW electives offered are online either asynchronous or synchronous.